India: the Urban Transition – a Case Study of Development Urbanism

 ‘A New Future for Planning’ ISBN 87-990146-5-3 ‘A New Future for Planning’ e-book [16.4MB]

-Editor of a 26 pages exhibition catalogue.
+Exhibition catalogue (26 pages).
 Form/Design Center, Malmö.
-Concept, content, editing, layout and published by CoMa/Henrik Valeur and Fredrik Fritzson.
+Concept, content, editing, layout and publishing by Henrik Valeur (Editor) and Fredrik Fritzson, 2001.

 Excerpt: As a trans-national region the Öresund region differs from many other regions.
 Local discussions often focus on specific historical or cultural conditions, which either connect or disconnect Danes and Swedes, but the inhabitants of the Öresund region do not constitute two homogenuous populations.